runabol/spring-boot-starter-acme/README.md

-# Spring Boot Starter Let's Encrypt
+# Spring Boot Starter ACME

 A Spring Boot module that is meant to ease the pain of generating a valid SSL Certificate using the Automatic Certificate Management Environment (ACME) protocol.